 Our driver-guides have at least seven years of experience in the Safari-Tour business.
 They do not need a map – it is in their head, they will know when a bridge is out, a road is being repaired, and they will take an alternate route if necessary.

 Tipping is showing one’s gratitude for excellent service.
 Uganda and Rwanda are both culturally non-tipping countries.

 Fortunately, Visitors of Uganda think differently in most cases.
-Here you will find help in what is a right tip, for lodge and restaurant staff while on a Safari.
+Here you will find help in what is the right tip for lodge and restaurant staff while on a Safari.